Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 51. ### Question51
-Which of the foilowing describes the focus of the first way of DevOps?
+Which of the following describes the focus of the first way of DevOps?

-- [ ] The first set of practices a team should apply before moving to the second way
+- [ ] The first set of practices a team should apply before moving to the second way.
 - [x] Using automated build and release pipelines.
 - [ ] To deliver value earlier and more frequently.
-- [ ] A lool-focused way of introducing DevOps, compared to a mindset way (second way) and organizational structure (third way).
+- [ ] A tool-focused way of introducing DevOps, compared to a mindset way (second way) and organizational structure (third way).
 - [ ] A culture of continuous experimentation and learning.

 _[⬆ Back to Top](#table-of-contents)_